gitworkflows/GitReleaser/docs/plugins.md

 #### this.exec() → Promise

 Execute commands in the child process (i.e. the shell).
-This is used extensively by release-git to execute `git` and `npm` commands.
+This is used extensively by gitreleaser to execute `git` and `npm` commands.
 Be aware of cross-OS compatibility.

 Use template variables to render replacements.
 For instance, the command `git log ${latestTag}...HEAD` becomes `git log v1.2.3...HEAD` before being executed.
-The replacements are all configuration options (with the default values in [config/release-git.json][18]), plus the following additional variables:
+The replacements are all configuration options (with the default values in [config/gitreleaser.json][18]), plus the following additional variables:

 ```text
 version